anz-bank/sysl/docs/blog/setup.md

 Our release process has been automated with script and artefact deployment by CI.
 A new release can be started with `src/scripts/release.sh prepare X.Y.Z`.
 After the automatically generated pull request is approved and merged, `src/scripts/release.sh deploy X.Y.Z` will create and push the release tag, which will then trigger Travis and Appveyor to deploy the artefacts (see the [Releasing documentation](https://github.com/anz-bank/sysl/blob/master/docs/releasing.md) for more details).

-Happy coding and project set-up!
+Happy coding and project setup!